-Participation in grievance and appeals programs
+Participation in Grievance and Appeals Programs

 Providers are required to participate in Molina's grievance program and cooperate with Molina in identifying, processing and promptly resolving all Member complaints, grievances or inquiries.
 If a Member has a complaint regarding a Provider, the Provider will participate in the investigation of the grievance.
 If a Member submits an appeal, the Provider will participate by providing medical records or statements if needed.
-This includes the maintenance and retention of Member records for a period of not less than ten (10) years and retained further if the records are under review or audit until such time that the review or audit is complete.
+This includes the maintenance and retention of Member records, and/or statement, for a period of not less than ten (10) years and retained further if the records are under review or audit until such time that the review or audit is complete.